 Things that will not be funded include Tertiary degrees and TAFE courses, travel or accommodation costs, books and materials such as computer equipment or course material.

 How to apply?

-For information on eligibility and application details, read the Guidelines and Application form.
-For further queries, call Council's Sustainability Engagement Officer Liz Turner on 9205 2845.
+For information on eligibility and application details, read the Guidelines and Application form below.
+For further queries, call Council's Environmental Community Development Officer Jo Burton on 0455 091 999.